Step 1 - Browse the Trip Calendar

-Expedition volunteers help villagers implement planned improvements.
+Volunteering abroad expeditions help villagers implement planned improvements.
 Each village plans specific projects according to their unique needs and priorities.
 Depending on the needs at the time of the expedition, volunteers could be working on any of a wide range of projects.

 - Classroom Construction

 - Health Clinics

 - Pit Latrines